Rays dominate Yankees 8-2 in matchup of AL East strugglers

 TRAINER’S ROOM

-Rays: OF Kevin Kiermaier, out since April 5 with a strained left quadriceps, will be evaluated after he works out pregame Saturday, Rays manager Kevin Cash said. … C Kevan Smith’s back is better and he could be activated from the taxi squad if needed.
+Rays: OF Kevin Kiermaier, out since April 5 with a strained left quadriceps, will be evaluated after he works out pregame Saturday, Rays manager Kevin Cash said.

 UP NEXT